 If I am pursuing a double major at WMU, with one major in the College of Fine Arts and another in a college that does not assess a differential tuition rate, can I avoid the differential tuition charge?

-No. Any undergraduate pursuing any major in a College of Fine Arts unit will be subject to the $50 per credit surcharge, regardless of whether or not majors in other colleges are also being pursued.
+No. Any undergraduate pursuing any major in a College of Fine Arts unit will be subject to the same differential tuition per-credit surcharge, regardless of whether or not majors in other colleges are also being pursued.

 Will all courses be subject to differential tuition, or only those taken from a College of Fine Arts unit (art, dance, music and theatre)?

 All classes/credits taken by a College of Fine Arts student will be subject to differential tuition.